“A mind is like a parachute,” a voice, full of expression, posits through the phone line. “It only works if it’s open.”

 Once he arrived safely back home, his dad and brother also balked at his story.
 Downtrodden, Freeman did his homework and went to bed.

-The next day, the newspaper had reported the event, speaking with witnesses, as well as members of the Selfridge Air National Guard Base in the U.S. Freeman’s family seemed to give him more credit.
+The next day, the newspaper reported the event, speaking with witnesses, as well as members of the Selfridge Air National Guard Base in the U.S. Freeman’s family seemed to give him more credit.

 A second experience had him and his friend John sit on top of the house skywatching.
 They witnessed a “whole swarm of lights” that travelled from north to south.